 10 years ago but it seems forever.
 Over that time we’ve made a lot of changes: we left Canada to travel full-time, we sold our Montreal condo, I started this blog.
 We are now living in Spain.
 Hindsight is 20/20, but I look back now and wonder – with Covid – if we would ever have had the chance to do what we’ve done if I had continued working?
 Who knows what the future holds.
 But what if that was the one and only opportunity we had to live the lifestyle we have been so fortunate to have?

 As for my old company, their personnel has turned over more times than a baby changes diapers since I left.
 Nobody from the original team is around.
 None of that is a a surprise.
 It confirms everything I knew in my heart.

 Friends sometimes ask me if I would ever want to work again.
 My natural response is to say no. I would never work 9-5 in an office again.
 The truth is that 10 years is a long time and I’ve been out of the loop too long.
 I don’t know what I can offer anymore.
-But with Covid I’ll admit there’s been a few times where I’ve been bored and where that I’ve thought that it would be interesting to work again.
-Especially now that companies have learned that you don’t need to be sitting in an office 10 hours a day.
-Will I ever work again?
-Probably not.
-But my mind is not 100% closed to it.
+But sometimes it crosses my mind that it would be interesting having a new challenge.
+I get bored easily.
+And over my 20 years of working there were more good experiences than bad.

 I don’t know what the future holds.
 But for now I’ll celebrate my 10 years of retirement.